 - people must drive to your nearest Barnes and Noble and remember to use the code

-Usborne Books is getting to be a pretty popular company in terms of booksellers.
+Paperpie Books, formerly Usborne, is getting to be a pretty popular company in terms of booksellers.
 They’re an indepedent publishing company, and of the book fair companies, they do them a little differently.
-Usborne book fairs are all virtual book fairs.
+Paperpie book fairs are all virtual book fairs.
 That is to say that they are all online.
 If you’re looking for an online-only option, this may be a good choice for you.

 What are people saying?